 General Requirements

 Means for control of systematic error and uncertainty should be considered, along with determining acceptable levels of confidence and precision.
 Both systematic (due to methodological flaws or bias) and random error should be addressed.
-Error and uncertainty must be controlled in the modeling and measurement of savings; representative sampling must be managed in such a way as to mitigate uncertainty.
+Error and uncertainty should be controlled in the modeling and measurement of savings; representative sampling should be managed in such a way as to mitigate uncertainty.
 Quality assurance and control systems should be established and maintained.
 Results should be reported with an indication of the reliability, e.g. precision and confidence, of results.
 See 2007 NAPEE Model Energy-Efficiency Program Impact Evaluation Guide, Section 3.6 and Appendix D for discussion and information on controlling uncertainty in energy efficiency savings analyses.

 Statistical Significance